Looking ahead: vision and pace

 The Esses at Suzuka.
 Eight high-speed direction changes that must be driven looking ahead.
 Corner-by-corner is impossible at race pace.

 The Mountain at Bathurst.
 Reid Park → Sulman → McPhillamy crests blindly; you have to know the next corner before seeing it because your line of sight is blocked.
-Looking ahead here means knowing what's coming — because your eyes have already moved past the visible track.
+Looking ahead here means knowing what's coming.

 Further reading